-------------------

 Construction began in the mid-1990s and continues today.
 At build out, Rarity Bay should have 1,300 condominiums, single family homes and estate homes.
 Residences sit atop gently rolling hills, along the water's edge and next to the 18 hole championship golf course that winds through the center of the community.

-Prices start in the low- to mid-$300,000s and usually top out in the millions.
-The HOA fee ranges from less than $100 to about $850 per month.
-There is also a one-time social membership fee of about $5,000, plus $200 per month.
+Prices start in the mid-$300,000s and top out in the millions.
+The HOA fee ranges from less than $100 per month to about $900 per month, depending on the home.
+There is also a one-time social membership fee of about $5,000, plus $250 per month.
 Please check with a Realtor to verify these prices as they may change.

 The DeVictor Langham-designed, 72-par golf course is a popular place, but so is the gorgeous clubhouse with its cozy bistro and full service bar.
 Ten miles of shoreline along Lake Tellico provide plenty of opportunities for boating, fishing and water skiing.
 Private and community boat docks are available.